admin1

 Spline lug nut design and splines

-• The special shape makes it harder for thieves to take off the lug nut without the key.
+>>This special shape makes it more difficult for thieves to remove the nut without a special wrench.

 Material and finish options for each type